 What BBMRI.at plans until 2023

-The Austrian biobank infrastructure network started into its "second era".
-Until 2023 BBMRI.at will put emphasis on further networking between industry and science, sample and data quality, facilitating access to ´biobank sample, and on "Lighthouse Collections" (internationally outstanding collections).
+Until 2023 BBMRI.at will put emphasis on further networking between industry and science, sample and data quality, "Lighthouse Collections" (internationally outstanding collections), facilitating access to biobank samples/data, and fostering research collaborations using biobanked samples/data and expertise.

 Foster dialogue between science and industry